iCliniq Logo

 What Are the Complications of Bone Defects or Bone Loss?

 Defects in the oral and maxillofacial region may be due to various causes.
-However, the reconstruction of alveolar bone defects is complex because the alveolar bone tends to be resorbed immediately post the loss of a natural tooth.
+However, the reconstruction of alveolar bone defects is complex because the alveolar bone tends to be resorbed immediately after losing a natural tooth.
 Though many systemic and immunologic conditions and syndromes are implicated with alveolar bone loss, periodontal disease is the most generalized and common cause of alveolar bone loss.
-Because in this condition primarily, the oral immune defense is breached, and the host immune response is evoked due to the release of inflammatory mediators.
-Periodontitis or periodontal disease is also simultaneously linked with defective neutrophil and immune cell mechanisms resulting in alveolar bone loss.
+In this condition, the oral immune defense is primarily breached, and the host immune response is evoked due to the release of inflammatory mediators.
+Periodontitis or periodontal disease is also simultaneously linked with defective neutrophil and immune cell mechanisms, resulting in alveolar bone loss.
 In patients suffering from long-span edentulism (due to extracted or exfoliated teeth), the bone loses its volume and tone and gets reabsorbed within a few months, causing jaw issues.
 In older individuals, loss of teeth in any segment or entirely will result in loss of facial muscle tone and cause sagging.

 According to research and recent evidence, though various multifactorial causes may exist to cause bone loss around teeth and create these moderate to large-sized alveolar defects in the jaw, the prevention and management of periodontitis is a mainline gold standard conservative treatment modality to avoid the clinical challenges faced for prosthetic rehabilitation in long term or long span edentulism or severe alveolar bone defects.

 In medication-induced damage, tissue damage is considered one of the factors causing defective alveolar bone structure.
-As this alveolar bone support is mainly needed for a crown, bridge, or implant-supported prosthetic rehabilitation, the dentist's maintenance is incredibly pivotal for the long-term survival of any prosthesis.
+As this alveolar bone support is mainly needed for a crown, bridge, or implant-supported prosthetic rehabilitation, the dentist's maintenance is pivotal for any prosthesis's long-term survival.
 For dental implants, an insufficient amount of bone volume and bone density not only compromises the support needed for implant osseointegration but also results in an unstable fixture of the implant where its primary stability may be compromised, leading to failure of the functional prosthesis.
-Hence the alveolar jaw bone quantity, quality, or density are crucial factors that are affected either due to local trauma or systemic disease and chronic conditions.
+Hence, the quantity, quality, and density of the alveolar jaw bone are crucial factors that are affected either due to local trauma or systemic disease and chronic conditions.

 What Are the Local and Systemic Causes of Alveolar Bone Loss?